 Although Gabon has improved the health of its population significantly in recent years, statistical indicators suggest that basic healthcare remains inadequate.
-Maternal mortality, for example, has remained at 227 deaths per 100,000 live births-over 10 times the US rate-while infant mortality is among the highest in the world at 27.7 deaths per 1,000 live births.
+Maternal mortality, for example, has remained at 227 deaths per 100,000 live births-over 10 times the US rate-while infant mortality is 27 deaths per 1,000 live births, significantly higher than the US rate of 5.
 Urbanization has expanded access to medical facilities, although it also has led to poor sanitation and facilitated the spread of communicable diseases.